You can explore the rich history (Caesarea Philippi, Temple of Pan) and amazing nature (Banias waterfall) of Banias via four trails.

 Herod Agrippa II (AD 27/28 – c.
 92 or 100) officially named Marcus Julius Agrippa and sometimes shortened to Agrippa, was the eighth and last ruler from the Herodian dynasty.
 He was the fifth member of this dynasty to bear the title of king, but he reigned over territories outside of Judea only as a Roman client.
 Agrippa was overthrown by his Jewish subjects in 66 and supported the Roman side in the First Jewish–Roman War.

 A public building that was built at the beginning of the first century BC was also uncovered at the archaeological site.
 The building covered more than 2,000 sq.m. and was one of the largest and most magnificent in Israel.
 Researchers believe that it was the palace of Agrippas II.

 Looking closer at the photo above, you can see Nimrod Fortress on top of the mountain to the right.

-And here is how it probably looked like:
+And here is what it probably looked like:

 Inside the Palace Of Agrippa II, you can find the remains of an old Synagogue.

 The purple trail will lead you back to the Banias springs, and just as you pass the entry gate, you will see excavation area B to your left.

 In excavation area B (marked as #17), you can see the remains of a Byzantine church.